angadsalaria/angular-starter/README.md

   &lt;/auto-grid&gt;
 </pre>

-where grid data is passed provided to the component:
+where grid data is provided to the enclosing component:

     gridData = [
             {id:1, fname: 'Angad', lname: 'Salaria'},